Concordium/concordium-base/smart-contracts/docs/src/references/host-fns.rst

     :param i32 addr_bytes: Pointer to the address of the receiver
     :param i64 amount: The amount of GTU to send
     :return: Pointer to resulting action
     :rtype: i32

+.. function:: send(addr_index, addr_subindex, receive_name, receive_name_len, amount, parameter, parameter_len) -> i32

+    Constructs a accept action, indicating the function was successful.

+    :param i64 addr_index: Index of the smart contract instance address to send to
+    :param i64 addr_subindex: Subindex of the smart contract instance address to send to
+    :param i32 receive_name: Pointer to a memory location containing the name of the ``receive``-function to invoke
+    :param i32 receive_name_len: Length of the receive method name.
+Determines how much memory will be read by the host.
+    :param i64 amount: The amount of GTU to invoke the receive method with
+    :param i32 parameter: Pointer to a memory location containing the parameters to the ``receive``-function
+    :param i32 parameter_len: Length of the parameters
+    :return: Pointer to resulting action
+    :rtype: i32